Undergraduate Admissions

 In general, the University of Connecticut grants credit for courses that are:

-• Online courses in laboratory science and foreign language, including those offered in a hybrid format;
+- Online courses in laboratory sciences, including those taught in hybrid format, will not transfer;

 Credit